Choosing a school? You’ve got options.

 Wondering about K-12 education choices in Illinois?
 You may have more options than you think.
-Understanding these options can help you confidently choose the school that best matches your child’s personality, strengths, and interests.
+Understanding these school choice options can help you confidently choose the school that best matches your child’s personality, strengths, and interests.
 Remember, each child is unique.
 So, the “best” school for your child may look different than the “best” school for your neighbor’s child.

 Families in Illinois can also consider public charter schools.
-Illinois also has 141 public charter schools, most of which are in Chicago.
-These are free public schools that are typically open to anyone.
-They are distinct from traditional public schools in that they are allowed extra freedom to innovate while being held accountable for student achievement.
+Illinois has more than 130 public charter schools, most of which are located in Chicago.
+These charter schools are free public schools that are typically open to anyone.
+About 85% of Illinois charter school students receive free or reduced lunch, and about 14% are enrolled in special education.

 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.